Converting A Shed Into A Chicken Coop

 It is important to provide a safe run for your chickens so that they cannot get out and predators cannot get in.

-Make sure to include access to the run from outside so you can get in and out as needed.
+Make sure to include access for you to get into the run as needed.
 Where we live, our chicken run needs maintenance quite often since we live in a very wet area.
+The rain and snow can make our run extremely muddy so I always need to get into that area to be sure our chickens have a dry area.

-A wet chicken run can be very muddy and messy so having easy access for us to get inside and do maintenance is key.
+A wet chicken run can be very muddy and messy, for both the inside of the coop and the eggs they lay as well.

 Once you have everything set up inside you can then add in some bedding of your choice.
 I have tried many things over the years in our chicken coop.

-This includes wood shaving, sawdust, straw, and even sand.
-For me, wood shavings by far work the best and do a great job keeping the dust down a bit without making it a heavy choice come spring when it is time to clean the coop out.
+This includes wood shaving, sawdust, straw, or sand.
+For me, wood shavings work the best and do a great job keeping the dust down.
+It is also the lightest option, making it easier for me to do cleanouts without having to enlist help.

 Where to place your chicken roost